鶹Ƶ

 Those interested in administering a survey are expected to be able to communicate reasons for needing a survey, what the survey will be used for, what will be collected on the survey, and who it should go to.
 Familiarize yourself with the proposal form in the planning stage to prepare what you will need.
 It is encouraged to share this information with others to seek feedback, coordination, collaboration, or endorsement (though this process will formally occur in Step 2).
 This may include colleagues, supervisors, stakeholders, governing bodies, or leadership and may help inform the research or expedite the proposal review.

-The Office of Institutional Research will accept a proposal at any stage of planning process and can assist in development.
-It is encouraged to communicate with IR early in the planning process, as data or existing surveys may alleviate the need for a survey.
+IR will accept a proposal at any stage of planning process and can assist in development.
+You are encouraged to communicate with IR early in the planning process, as data or existing surveys may alleviate the need for a survey.
 Before submitting a proposal, become familiar with these policies and protocols.
 They outline expectations and will help inform decisions.

 Step 2.
 Submit Proposal